sthio90/CS50X/project/README.md

 #### Description:
 Crypto Checker is a web application designed to provide users with the ability to track cryptocurrency prices in real-time.
 It leverages the power of the CoinMarketCap API to fetch the latest data on various cryptocurrencies, allowing users to make informed decisions based on current market trends.

 The application is built using Flask, a micro web framework written in Python.
 It integrates with a SQLite database to store user data and cryptocurrency preferences, ensuring a personalized experience for each user.
+The CS50 codespace and VSCode was used to build this project.

 ## Key Features: